 Name Qualifications Experience Special responsibilities Malcolm Day Bachelor of Applied Science Surveying and Mapping, Licensed Surveyor Previously employed as a Senior Civil Engineer.
-Founder and Owner of Adultshop.com Ltd (after privatising the business in 2010), non-executive Director of European Lithium Ltd (listed on the Australian, German and Austrian Stock Exchanges), previously a member of the Australian Institute of Company Directors.
+Non-executive Director of European Lithium Ltd (listed on the Australian, German and Austrian Stock Exchanges), previously a member of the Australian Institute of Company Directors.
 Managing Director of Delecta Ltd (listed on the Australian Stock Exchange).
 Founder of the annual Boobalicious Ball.
 Chairman Investment Committee Simon Martin BComm, CA GAICD An executive with over 20 years' experience across all facets of business management.
 Simon's previous roles include General Manager for Network Ten Perth and CEO for Cystic Fibrosis Australia.
 Simon is currently the Chief Operating Officer for WA Primary Health Alliance.
 Vice Chairman Investment Committee Dr Corinne Jones MBBS (UWA) FRACS FRCS Full time, private Breast, Thyroid & Parathyroid Surgeon, working and consulting at St John of God Hospital in Subiaco.
 Professional Recognition, Personalised Care Bonnie Bullock BArts.
 Member of PRIA.
 Director of Saranac PR.
 Bonnie has worked in public relations for over 20 years spanning the USA, Sydney and Perth.
 Bonnie has extensive experience in media relations, issues + crisis management and corporate profiling.
-Marketing and Communications Ralph Winter BComm, GAICD Commercial Director/Joint Company Secretary of Moho Minerals Ltd; Ralph has worked for 13 years in various industries (mostly mining) with extensive commercial experience and a strong focus on finance acquisition, public and investor relations, business management and marketing.
-Investment Committee Pauline Gately BA Hons Economics, PG Dip Acc Non-Executive Director and Audit Committee Chair of Ardiden Ltd, a boutique ASX listed mining company.
-Pauline is also former Chairman of ASX and SGX listed Alliance Mineral Assets Ltd, and brings more than 20 years of investment banking experience as an investment strategist, economist and asset manager at the most senior level in the Asia Pacific Region.
+Marketing and Communications Ralph Winter BComm, GAICD Commercial Director/Joint Company Secretary of Moho Minerals Ltd; Ralph has worked for 14 years in various industries (mostly mining) with extensive commercial experience and a strong focus on finance acquisition, public and investor relations, business management and marketing.
 Investment Committee

-Name Qualifications Experience Special responsibilities Adam Marshall 2:1 BA Economics, Goldsmiths College, University of London Adam is the Chief Executive Officer of Marketforce, a member of the Clemenger BBDO Network.
+Name Qualifications Experience Special responsibilities Pauline Gately BA Hons Economics, PG Dip Acc A Graduate and Member of the Australian Institute of Company Directors, Pauline is currently Non-Executive Director of Ardiden Ltd (ASX:ADV) and Australian Primary Hemp Ltd (ASX:APH).
+As former Chairman of Alliance Mineral Assets Ltd, Pauline oversaw a ten-fold increase in the company's market capitalisation during her tenure.
+She brings more than 20 years of investment banking experience as a leading investment strategist, economist and asset manager to BCCWA's Investment Committee.
+Investment Committee Adam Marshall 2:1 BA Economics, Goldsmiths College, University of London Adam is the Chief Executive Officer of Marketforce, a member of the Clemenger BBDO Network.
 He has over twenty years media experience and has worked in the UK and Asian markets.
 He is a regular commentator on media matters in the broader media and has lectured on advertising and marketing at each of Perth's universities and at AdSchool.
 Adam has previously been Chairperson of the Oasis Committee the WA advertising industry's charity association and is a board member of charity FTT, a group dedicated to raising funds for disabled athletes.
 Marketing and Communications